DavidTheAviator/ensemble_pruning_remote_sensing/README.md

 ## Acknowledgments

 Code, which has been taken from other sources, has been marked.
 The code for many of the pruning algorithms (and the module structure) is based on the [PyPruning](https://github.com/sbuschjaeger/PyPruning) library by Sebastian Buschjäger.
 The Unet implementation used is taken from the [Pytorch-UNet](https://github.com/milesial/Pytorch-UNet) GitHub Repository by Alexandre Milesi.
-The FC-siam-conc implementation used was made by one of the authors of the paper himself (Rodrigo Caye Daudt) and can be found ...
+The FC-siam-conc implementation used was made by one of the authors of the paper himself (Rodrigo Caye Daudt) and can be found in the GitHub Repository [fully_convolutional_change_detection](https://github.com/rcdaudt/fully_convolutional_change_detection).

 Docstrings for functions were created with ChatGPT and then revised and corrected.